Greenland: Geography

+Below the ice there is a series of canyons, the biggest called Greenland's Grand Canyon which was formed by flowing rivers of water from the repeated cycle of ice melting and new ice forming.

+Near the coast elevations rise suddenly and steeply.

 The ice flows generally to the coast from the centre of the island.
 A survey led by French scientist Paul-Emile Victor in 1951 concluded that, under the ice sheet, Greenland is composed of three large islands.
 This is disputed, but if it is so, they would be separated by narrow straits, reaching the sea at Ilulissat Icefjord, at Greenland's Grand Canyon and south of Nordostrundingen.

 All towns and settlements of Greenland are situated along the ice-free coast, with the population being concentrated along the west coast.
 The northeastern part of Greenland is not part of any municipality, but it is the site of the world's largest national park, Northeast Greenland National Park.

 At least four scientific expedition stations and camps had been established on the ice sheet in the ice-covered central part of Greenland (indicated as pale blue in the adjacent map): Eismitte, North Ice, North GRIP Camp and The Raven Skiway.
 There is a year-round station Summit Camp on the ice sheet, established in 1989.
 The radio station Jørgen Brønlund Fjord was, until 1950, the northernmost permanent outpost in the world.